rw9999/Net-Plus/Chapters 1-9/Chapter 5.md

 This method is somewhat more efficient because it is possible for wired computers to detect collisions while wireless stations cannot.
 When a host's or router's interface needs to send a frame, it checks the wire, and if no traffic is detected, it sends without checking a random back-off timer.

+However, it continues to listen, and if it detects that a collision has occurred, it sends out a jam signal that requires all stations to stop transmitting.
+Then the two computers that were involved in the collision will both wait a random amount of time (that each arrives at independently) and will resend.

+So instead of using a random break-off algorithm every time a transmission occurs, Ethernet uses its ability to detect collisions and uses this timer only when required, which makes the process more efficient.

+#

+### Describing CSMA/CD Operation

+CSMA/CD has mechanisms that help minimize but not eliminate collisions.

+Its operation is as follows:

+1. When a device needs to transmit, it checks the wire.
+If a transmission is already underway, the device can tell.
+This is called carrier sense.

+2. If the wire is clear, the device will transmit.
+Even as it is transmitting, it is performing carrier sense.

+3. If another host is sending simultaneously, there will be a collision.
+The collision is detected by both devices through carrier sense.

+4. Both devices will issue a jam signal to all the other devices, which indicates to them to not transmit.

+5. Then both devices will increment a retransmission counter.
+This is a cumulative total of the number of times this frame has been transmitted and a collision has occurred.
+There is a maximum number at which the device aborts the transmission of the frame.

+6. Both devices will calculate a random amount of time and will wait that amount of time before transmitting again.
+This calculation is called a random back-off.

+7. In most cases, because both devices choose random amounts of time to wait, another collision will not occur.

+#

+### Dynamic Host Configuration Protocol Server

+DHCP servers assign IP addresses to hosts